 Hello!
-I am Rena Anya Devéza and I am a teacher of the Alexander Technique.
+I am Rena Anya Devéza, M.AmSAT. and I am a nationally and internationally certified teacher of the Alexander Technique.
+I am also the Chair of the Training Approval Committee for AmSAT.
 I am a flutist.
-I teach flute with the principles of the Alexander Technique in mind.
+I coach flute with the principles of the Alexander Technique in mind.
 Lessons are offered in English and French.

 I came to the Alexander Technique for pain management.
 A neurosurgery on my cervical spine left me in pretty severe pain which would just not go away.
 Two surgeons suggested to me that I try Alexander Technique lessons.
 After a month of lessons…au revoir pain!
 And I was blown away by all the other unexpected and marvelous benefits I was experiencing.
 Of course I wanted more and more and more Alexander Technique so I decided to train to become a teacher of the technique.
 Please check out these two interviews I did for more details…the first one a podcast with Robert Rickover…the second one a written interview with Imogen Ragone.

-I am so excited and so joyful to be an Alexander Technique teacher, and I am so excited to be now offering Alexander Technique lessons!
-I bring my wide-ranging experiences of pastry chef, professor of French, Comparative Literature and Music, E-Marketing expert, computer technician, along with me.
+I am so excited and so joyful to be an Alexander Technique teacher!
+I bring my wide-ranging experiences of pastry chef, professor of French, Comparative Literature and Music, E-Marketing expert, and computer technician, along with me.
 And of course, my own personal experiences of pain and stress management with the Alexander Technique.